MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 # Surface Energy Balance

-Driven by the meteorological data, the surface energy fluxes are evaluated at an infinitesimal skin layer to ascertain the surface temperature ($T_s$).
-In order to satisfy energy conservation:
+Driven by the input meteorological data, the surface energy fluxes are evaluated at an infinitesimal skin layer to ascertain the surface temperature ($T_s$).
+Based on the principles of energy conservation:

 <div style="border:1px solid #ccc; padding:10px; background:#f9f9f9;">